Woodbourne-Hyde Park, Ohio

-Woodbourne-Hyde Park is an unincorporated area in Washington Township in Montgomery County, Ohio, United States.
-A Suburb of Dayton.
-It was delineated as a census-designated place (CDP) at the 2000 census, at which time its population was 7,910.
-It was not delineated as a CDP for the 2010 census.
+Woodbourne-Hyde Park is an unincorporated area in Washington Township in Montgomery County, Ohio, United States. it was delineated as a census-designated place (CDP) at the 2000 census, at which time its population was 7,910, but has not been delineated since then.

-Woodbourne-Hyde Park is located south of the city of Dayton and is a suburb of Dayton.
+Woodbourne-Hyde Park is located south of the city of Kettering and is a suburb of Dayton.